 The offer limitations:

-- Only available on Mazda 2 Petrol, Mazda3 Petrol, Mazda 3 Diesel, Mazda 6 Petrol, Mazda6 Diesel and Mazda CX-3.
+- Only available on Mazda 2 Petrol, Mazda3 Petrol, Mazda 3 Diesel, Mazda 6 Petrol, Mazda6 Diesel, Mazda CX-3 and all-new Mazda CX-5.

 - Only available on private retail registrations.